Harshavardhan1005/ImageCaptioning/README.md

 4. It can be used to describe the videos(CCTV) in real time by raising an alarm as soon as possible if there is any malicious activity performed.

+## ---> Do check output.gif on how the model is predicting for a random test images.